Muhammad-Abdullah012/scrapper_zameen_v2/README.md

 # Overview

-This project uses Cheerio and Axios to scrape data from a zameen.com website.
+This project uses Cheerio and Axios to scrape data from zameen.com website.
 It is built using TypeScript and utilizes PNPM as the package manager.

 ## Cronjob